stevo-raph/starknet-dev-env-setup/README.md

 	2. You’ve installed the Dev Containers extension in VSC.
 	3. You’ve installed the Cairo 1.0 extension in VSC.**

-Open VSC
+1. Open VSC
-Connect to WSL 24.04, open a new terminal then mkdir xxxxx then cd xxxxx then code .  which opens a new terminal you’ll use henceforth then New File from the Explorer and create a “.devcontainer.json” file then once created, populate it with:
+2. Connect to WSL 24.04, open a new terminal
+3. then mkdir xxxxx
+4. then cd xxxxx
+5. then code .  which opens a new terminal you’ll use henceforth
+6. then New File from the Explorer and create a “.devcontainer.json” file
+7. then once created, populate it with:

 	 {
 	“name”: “dev”,
 			“image”: “starknetfoundation/starknet-dev:latest”,
 	   "customizations":  {
 	        "vscode":  {
 	            "extensions":  [
 	                "StarkWare.cairo1",
-                "tamasfe.even-better-toml" ] }}
+	                "tamasfe.even-better-toml" ]
 			}
+	  }
+	}

-then once .devcontainer.json is populated, click save, then enter ctrl/shift/P, and select “Dev Containers: Rebuild and Reopen in Container”
+8. then once .devcontainer.json is populated, click save, then enter ctrl/shift/P, and select “Dev Containers: Rebuild and Reopen in Container”
-(opens the project inside the Starknet container) then scarb init – (select Starknet Foundry) which builds the project folders, files, dependencies then scarb test
+(opens the project inside the Starknet container)
+9. then scarb init – (select Starknet Foundry) which builds the project folders, files, dependencies
+10. then scarb test

-That’s it, you now have a Cairo/Starknet development setup.
+That’s it, you now have a Cairo/Starknet development setup ready for further Starknet-related activities.